dagrejs/dagre-d3/README.md

 This section describes experimental rendering configuration.

 * `edgeInterpolate` sets the path interpolation function used with d3.
-For a list of interpolation optiosn, see the [D3 API](https://github.com/mbostock/d3/wiki/SVG-Shapes#wiki-line_interpolate).
+For a list of interpolation options, see the [D3 API](https://github.com/mbostock/d3/wiki/SVG-Shapes#wiki-line_interpolate).
 * `edgeTension` is used to set the tension for use with d3.
 See the [D3 API](https://github.com/mbostock/d3/wiki/SVG-Shapes#wiki-line_tension) for details.

 For example, to set the edge interpolation to 'linear':